Mahi-Mahi

 About the Mahi-Mahi

 The Mahi-Mahi is one of the most recognizable saltwater species in North American waters, classified scientifically as <em>Coryphaena hippurus</em>.
-It belongs to the Pelagic group, most commonly found in offshore blue water environments.
+It belongs to the Offshore group, most commonly found in offshore weed lines environments.
 Anglers target this species for both sport and table fare, and it appears across a broad range of water bodies throughout the United States.

 Habitat & Range

-Primary habitat: Offshore Blue Water.
+Primary habitat: Offshore Weed Lines.

 The Mahi-Mahi thrives across a wide range of saltwater environments throughout North America.
 Seasonal movements are driven by water temperature — fish tend to move into shallower water during spring and fall feeding periods, and push deeper or seek cover during the heat of summer and cold of winter.
 Understanding these patterns is critical to locating fish consistently across the season.